naman/talks/virtualization/test/README.md

     Bonus: Try to make the deployment stateless.
 [40 points]

+3. Create two namespaces providing veth (Virtual Ethernet drivers) isolation, so that the two containers are able to ping each other.

+    ### Learning objectives:

+    By the end of the exercise, you should learn about
+    1. Container networking

-3. Bake a Cloudstack Image to spin up a VMs(KVM) with attached volumes, each with a random hostname which shouts the box's hostname on flock after it comes up.
+4. Bake a Cloudstack Image to spin up a VMs(KVM) with attached volumes, each with a random hostname which shouts the box's hostname on flock after it comes up.

     ### Learning objectives:
     By the end of the exercise, you should learn about